dustypomerleau/eye-notes/README.md

 Maybe.
 If you think I've got something wrong, you should create a GitHub account and post your concern as an [issue][].
 Posting an issue ensures that everyone tracking the repository can follow and participate in the discussion.
 When you post your issue, provide PubMed links to the references that support your point.
 In ophthalmology, differences of opinion are the *rule*, not the exception.
 If you submit an issue that amounts to: 'my unsubstantiated opinion is better than your unsubstantiated opinion,' it will be ignored.
 Name-dropping ${highlyRespectedOphthalmologist} does not change the rules.

+# I don't understand your abbreviations.

+Check out `abbreviations.txt` for an explanation.

-# What do the ALL-CAPS terms mean?
+# What do the ALL-CAPS keywords mean?

 * **COMMON:** A *relatively* common diagnosis/treatment compared to others.
 * **ALSO:** Not as commmon as COMMON, but still worth considering.
 * **RARELY:** A very unlikely diagnosis, or an extremely uncommon treatment.

-* **ALWAYS:** Nothing is absolute, but it's shorter than ALMOST-ALWAYS.
+* **ALWAYS:** Nothing is absolute, but it's clearer than ALMOST-ALWAYS.
-* **NEVER:** Nothing is absolute, but it's shorter than ALMOST-NEVER.
+* **NEVER:** Nothing is absolute, but it's clearer than ALMOST-NEVER.

 * **BROADLY:** Used to indicate an umbrella term without listing every member.
 * **NOTE:** Used to highlight an exception, pitfall, or pearl.

-# What do all the forward-slashes mean?
+# What do the forward-slashes mean?

 **//** This is a comment.
 Think of it like a side note.